-I searched and searched for a recipe to make miniature pan de muerto loaves for our class.
+I searched and searched for a recipe to make miniature pan de muerto - also known as bread of the dead - loaves for our class.
 Since I couldn't find one, I just had to make my own.
 (This is one of the awesome resources you'll find in my online Day of the Dead class that you can take at your own pace.)

 Looking for a fun evening or weekend activity?
 Grab a trusty assistant or two and try your hands at making our delicious miniature pan de muerto!
 The recipe below makes 12 miniature loaves.
 It's perfect for a small class or party.